o-bissing/premier-league-database-etl/README.md

         return None
 ```

-Response had been then saved as .json file for further use.
+Response had been then saved as JSON file for further use.

-To transfer the data from .json file to the table I used python's SQLAlchemy library.
+To transfer the data from JSON file to the table I used python's SQLAlchemy library.
 Firstly a mapping should be done.
 In this case I have been using imperative table definitions because I was going to use raw SQL queries to train these skills as well.
 Example of mapping is below:

 ```python